Reeced0213/Web-Programming-Group-Project/README.md

 The goal of this project is to create a functional and interactive webpage while applying concepts learned throughout the course.

-# My Contributions
+# Duane Reece's Contributions
-- Assisted with group leadership and project planning.
+- Assisted with project planning.
 - Developed the "How to Play" page.
 - Linked the game to the main webpage.
 - Added and linked image assets throughout the website.